siemens/gencmpclient/README.md

 make -f Makefile_v1 get_submodules
 ```

-This will fetch also the underlying [CMPforOpenSSL extension to OpenSSL](https://github.com/mpeylo/cmpossl) and
+This will fetch also the underlying [CMPforOpenSSL extension to OpenSSL](https://github.com/mpeylo/cmpossl) if needed and
 the [Security Utilities (libsecutils)](https://github.com/siemens/libsecutils) library.

 For using the project as a git submodule,